bjohnson55/Data-Wrangling-Final/README.md

 * [Contact](#contact)

 ## General Information
-- Data from kaggle and box office mojo
+- Data from Kaggle and Box Office Mojo
 - This final project concluded the Data Wrangling course at the University of Iowa

 ## Research Questions